zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/kendo-music-store-web-home-lists.md

 ---
-title: Creating the Home Page
+title: Create the Home Page
 position: 3
 ---

-# Creating the Home Page - Kendo Music Store
+# Create the Home Page - Kendo Music Store

 For the main content of the "Home" page, we want to display a main banner image rotator, and 2 groups of Albums.
 One will be our "top sellers," and the other is a "featured artist."
-For this, we will be using the [Kendo ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget.
+For this, we will be using the [Kendo UI ListView](http://demos.telerik.com/kendo-ui/web/listview/index.html) widget.
-For this view, we will also use a **"declarative"** approach to initializing the widgets, using the **data-** attributes, and the [Kendo MVVM](http://demos.telerik.com/kendo-ui/web/mvvm/index.html) framework.
+For this view, we will also use a **"declarative"** approach to initializing the widgets, using the **data-** attributes, and the [Kendo UI MVVM](http://demos.telerik.com/kendo-ui/web/mvvm/index.html) framework.

 This page is contained in the files **Views\Home\Index.cshtml** and **Scripts\App\home-index.js**

-## Displaying items in a ListView (with MVVM, templates, and binding to a remote data source)
+## Display items in a ListView (with MVVM, templates, and binding to a remote data source)

 ![kendo-music-store-web-main-lists-screenshot](/getting-started/using-kendo-with/aspnet-mvc/tutorial-kendo-music-store/music-store-web/images/kendo-music-store-web-main-lists-screenshot.png)